Scout fundraising ideas

 Sell merch

-Branded T-shirts, sweaters, shorts, or water bottles are a great way to raise cash and advertise your organization.
-Set up an online store and sell merch at community events.
+Branded t-shirts, hoodies, totes, or water bottles are a tried-and-true way to raise money and spread the word about your organization.
+Set up an online store and sell merch at community events to increase visibility and donations.

 Grants